NeurodataWithoutBorders/pynwb/docs/source/testing/mock.rst

 :py:class:`~hdmf.common.table.DynamicTableRegion` of a :py:class:`~pynwb.ophys.PlaneSegmentation` table
 with the appropriate rows.
 This object in turn requires input of an :py:class:`~pynwb.ophys.ImageSegmentation` object, which in turn requires a :py:class:`~pynwb.device.Device` and an :py:class:`~pynwb.ophys.OpticalChannel` object.
-In the end, creating a single neurodata object in this case requires the creation of 5 other objects. ``testing.mock`` is a module that creates boilerplate objects with a single line of code that can be used for testing.
+In the end, creating a single neurodata object in this case requires the creation of 5 other objects.
+:py:mod:`.testing.mock` is a module that creates boilerplate objects with a single line of code that can be used for testing.
 In this case, you could simply run

 .. code-block:: python